 - Bedroom setup: Consider blackout shades and hiding electronics in your room to prevent unnecessary light.
 Set your home thermometer to drop a few degrees while you are sleeping.
 Consider a good mattress and breathable bedding.
 Consider soothing colours for wall paint and minimize clutter in your bedroom.

 - Avoid screens: Screen time, such as time watching TV, on your phone, or tablet, is stimulating to the brain.
 Try to avoid screens for 1-2 hours before your bedtime.
-Instead of screen time before bed, try winding down by taking a bath or reading a book by a dim light.
+Instead of screen time before bed, try winding down by taking a bath or reading a book in dim light.

 - Avoid alcohol or heavy meals before bed: While alcohol may initially increase your downiness, 1-3 hours after consumption it will wake you up.
-Heavy meals before bed can also cause disruptions in your sleep, and can lead to stomach upset, indigestion/acid reflux.
+Heavy meals before bed can also cause disruptions in your sleep and can lead to stomach upset, indigestion/acid reflux.
 Avoid drinking lots of fluid before bed, as this will increase urination.

 - Evening muscle relaxation techniques: Some people find spending a few moments practicing muscle relaxation techniques helpful before bed.
 Try an evening muscle relaxation session.

-- Reduce stress: Some people find yoga class, meditation or deep breathing helpful.
+- Reduce stress: Some people find yoga class, meditation, or deep breathing helpful.
 Keep a diary on your night table to write down anything that is on your mind.
 For more information on stress, visit our section on Stress.

 - Mouthpiece or mouthguard: If you have been advised to wear a mouthpiece at nighttime, regularly wearing it could improve your sleep quality, as it allows your jaw to rest while you sleep.